Azure-Samples/azure-iot-hub-large-twin-example/COMMON_SETUP.md

 Also ensure that you have selected the desired target subscription

-To list available subscriptions,
+To list available subscriptions:

 ```bash
 az account list -o table
 ```

-To set the active subscription,
+To set the active subscription:

 ```bash
 az account set -s {desired_subscription_id}
 ```

-To confirm that the subscription has been set
+To confirm that the subscription has been set:

 ```bash
 az account show -o table